 Legal requirement in many places.
 Essential safety kit elsewhere.
 The Gendarme inspected ours at a random roadside check in France so don’t get caught out – authorities across Europe take it very seriously and seem to be having an uphill battle.
 We invested in a premium set from Pewag – an Austrian brand.
 The reason for this was that we knew we were going to cover a lot of miles and chances were they were going to be used.
 Cheaper options are available but if you’re actually likely to use them, the more expensive brands are easier to put on and less likely to fail, which is a massive nightmare.

-Ours: Pewag : You can click here to see a full range on Amazon – make sure you get the correct size.
+Ours: Pewag : You can find options here on Amazon – Make sure you get the correct size.

 #3 Screen Cover